 Whether you can get your dividends tax-free mainly depends on the company (more on this: How companies decide on their capital distribution policy).

 Dividends are usually paid out of retained profit.
 If, however, a company has reserves from capital contributions (also known as premium or agio reserves), it may use these for dividend payouts.
 Dividends paid out of reserves from designated and reported capital contributions are tax-free for private investors.

 However, in 2020, lawmakers threw a spanner into the tax-free dividends’ works.
 This new rule is true only for listed companies.
 The rule says that this type of dividend may not be higher than dividends paid out of retained profit.
 In other words: If dividends from listed companies are paid out of capital contributions, dividends amounting to the same amount must always also be paid out of retained profit.

 This means that a maximum of half total dividends paid by stock exchange-listed companies to private investors may be tax-free.

 5 One exception to this rule is the (rare) situation in which the agio reserves originate from a merger with a foreign company (see article 5, paragraph 1quater in the Federal Law on Withholding Tax).
-An example is Holcim Ltd which states in its Annual report 2021: “The dividend will be fully paid out of the foreign capital reserves from tax capital contributions” (page 75).
-Note: quoting this publicly available information is not intended as an investment recommendation or an incitement to tax consultancy.
+An example is Holcim Ltd which states in its Annual report 2022: “The dividend will be fully paid out of the foreign capital reserves from tax capital contributions” (page 79).
+Another example is SIG Combibloc, according to the SIG Annual Report 2022.
+For further analysis of dividend payouts by Swiss companies, please refer to our report on the Dividend Season 2023.
+Legal note: quoting publicly available information about dividend payout is not intended as an investment recommendation or an incitement to tax consultancy.

 Good to know